TABLEALL

 The appetizer plate demonstrates Chef Ukai’s wide-ranging skills, featuring caviar-topped slow-cooked abalone and a miniature rice ball dressed in abalone liver sauce; an Osaka Baba eggplant, grilled hamo pike conger eel and sea urchin stack with beef consommé jelly; and a scroll of cold roast beef made from the prized ‘necktie’ portion of the rump, topped with brilliantly green local fava beans, and served with a dollop of tarragon egg yolk sauce.

 Next comes the amuse bouche – a premium slider!
 Cuts of the same beef used for steak are ground to make patties, which perfectly fill the homemade burger buns, accented by a semi-dried mini tomato and homemade pickles.
-Famed for its thick and juicy texture, Ukai’s signature bone-in beef cutlet is a dish he acquired under the tutelage of Gualtiero Marchesi, the first chef in Italy to be awarded three Michelin stars.
+Famed for its thick and juicy texture, Ukai’s signature bone-in beef cutlet is a dish he acquired under the tutelage of Gualtiero Marchesi, the first chef in Italy to be awarded three stars.
 Using veal produced in Brittany, France, the thickness of the cutlets is the first aspect that shocks guests time and again.
 Biting in, the fine breadcrumbs give a delicious crunch and complement without overtaking the juicy beef flavors achieved through slow-cooking in unsalted butter.
 Served only with a wedge of lemon, as you lick your lips in satisfaction, you could be excused for thinking this outstanding dish was the climax of your course.

 Just at that moment you are presented with a large white dish lined with a thin iron plate signaling the arrival of the star — steak.
 Not merely for presentation, Ukai uses this service style to ensure guests can enjoy piping hot steak to the very last bite.
 You might have Matsunaga Beef fillet from Shimane Prefecture or Nozaki Beef rump from Saga Prefecture, or any of several combinations of steaks, but each guest is treated to two cuts of steak allowing them to appreciate the unique characteristics and flavors each variety has to offer.